-As BCU does not take parental responsibility for people aged 16-18, it cannot consent to medical treatment on a student's behalf.
+As BCU does not take parental responsibility for people aged 17-18, it cannot consent to medical treatment on a student's behalf.
 Consent will have to be given by the student themselves, or a person with parental responsibility.

 All BCU accommodation has internet access.
-BCU does not regulate or monitor computer use and accepts no responsibility for students viewing inappropriate material.
+BCU does not take responsibility for use but guidance on safe usage is available.